 “You can control the network feed there, sir,” Buckminster advised as he showed the president the controls.
 “You can also alert security with that button there, and charge your cell phone wirelessly there.
 That button adjusts the lights, and this one sends the butler…”

 “Right here, sir.”

 “Great.
 That will be all.”

 Buckminster left, taking Nurse Baum and the secret service personnel with him.
-The president was alone with Haberdash and his two-hundred-inch television and ten-foot-tall images of himself being released from the medical ward moments earlier on cable news.
+The president was alone with Haberdash and his five-hundred-inch television and six-foot-tall images of himself being released from the medical ward moments earlier on cable news.
 At the bottom of the screen, a line tracked changes in his public approval rating in real time with twelve pings per second.
 His popularity had never been higher at sixty two percent favorable—which was a record for presidents in the twenty first century.
 The looming global thermo nuclear Armageddon had bumped his numbers up twenty points and his hospitalization had knocked it up another ten.

 “These god damn news reporters never say anything,” the president fumed as he ignored the television and watched the exact same video feed on his cell phone.

 Haberdash, who was distracted by an itch inside his loafer, nodded in agreement.
 “No doubt, sir.”